 What exactly am I working on now?
 A lot of things but mostly my memoir.
-Now that Keep Yourself Full is on its way out, I really want to get this done and I will have to deter a lot of projects to do it.
+Now that Keep Yourself Full is on its way out, I want to get this done and I will have to deter a lot of projects to do it.
 At least until I finish the first draft and then I can work on other stuff and just work on the memoir from there.
+(I will still revise The Stella Trilogy first and release my next collection of poetry).

 This is the hardest writing job I’ve ever undertaken.
 I have deleted everything I ever sent my email list as a sneak peek two years ago (can’t believe I let you in on that *insert eye-ball roll*) and have started over.
 I am fifty pages and nine chapters into the first draft so it’s not so bad considering starting over.
 What I don’t want this memoir to be is an autobiography.
 I’ve always wanted to write an autobiography, but that’s before I learned the difference between the two.